Updated: March 2017

 4) Load .kmz file Directly onto Your Phone

-Email yourself the .kmz file, press and hold that .kml attachement in your phone email.
+This is my favorite option because it is easy and fast.
+Email yourself the .kmz file, press and hold that .kml attachment in your phone email.
 Open in Gaia.
 Here's a video tutorial.

 5) Download Maps to Your Gaia App